rickstaa/livepeer-reward-watcher/README.md

 - **Also sends alerts for (enabled by default, can be disabled):**
   - Successful reward calls (`--disable-success-alerts`)
   - New round notifications (`--disable-round-alerts`)
-- Supports both Telegram and Discord notifications
+- Supports Telegram, Discord, and SMTP email notifications
 - Automatic RPC failover with configurable retry limits
 - Both the delay and repeat interval for alerts are fully configurable via command-line flags.